nicholasdille/dille.name/_snippets/docker_lessons_learned.md

 ---
-title: 'Docker tipps and tricks'
+title: 'Docker lessons learned'
 layout: snippet
 tags:
 - Docker
 ---
+### Writing

 - Only use library images from Docker Hub
+- Derive from code
-- Build everything else yourself
+- Build yourself
-- Don't derive from latest, use versioned tags
+- Use versioned tags
 - Test your images before promoting them to production
 - Use SHELL ["bash", "-e", "-x", "-c"]
-- Readability over layer consolidation
+- Readability over size
 - Use a single ADD statement to integrate a directory tree
+- Dependencies before code
+- Check downloads against checksum or signature
+- Drop root privileges
+- Gosu instead of sudo

+### Building

+- Build with --pull to ensure current upstream images
 - Build pipelines over multi-stage builds
 - Use microlabeling
-- Check downloads against checksum or signature
 - Separate deployment information from build (e.g. credentials, proxy)

-- When using the build cache, also use explicit pull
+### Building (maybe deprecated)

 - Create sane environment (clean up before your build)
 - Clean up after your build

+### Deployment

+- Use environment variables in docker-compose.yml

+### Running

 - Always do test deployments
 - Monitor your environments

-- Dependencies before code
-- Don't run as root
-- Gosu instead of sudo
-- Use variables in docker-compose.yml
+### Advanced

+- Scan your images and mitigate